mattmaas/hackathon/README.md

 cd hackathon
 </pre>

+**Note:** If you get an "unauthorized" error, try `git clone git@github.com:Clarifai/hackathon` instead of the above.
+Otherwise, ignore this.

 #### Run example.py

 If everything is set up properly, you'll see the following output.
 We'll explain what's going on next.